 Neural networks can be used for image recognition.
 Unlike humans, a computer cannot tell at a glance whether an image shows a person, plant or object.
 It has to examine the image for individual characteristics.
 The computer determines which characteristics are relevant using the implemented algorithm or through data analysis.

-Ideally, the end result is an algorithm which can perfectly identify the content of images regardless of being black and white, the image subject’s position or the perspective from which the image subject is seen.
+Ideally, the final algorithm can accurately identify the content of images, regardless of whether they are black and white, the subject’s position, or the perspective from which the subject is viewed.

 Types of neural networks